Whenever anyone says, “Wow! Your Spanish is so good! How did you learn?” I always say, “I taught myself.”

-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
-Every learner has a truly personalized experience, even if they’re learning the same video.
+The best part is that FluentU keeps track of the vocabulary that you’re learning, and recommends examples and videos for you based on the words you’ve already learned.
+Every learner has a truly personalized experience, even if they’re studying with the same video.

-4. Listen to the radio in Spanish.
+4. Listen to the radio in Spanish

 Listening to the radio in Spanish is something you’ll find enjoyable after about two years of being fairly fluent.
 I found it impossible at first, but I recommend sticking with it.
 Understanding what someone says in a foreign language without seeing their lips can be tricky.

-It was a great way of making the journey go faster, it gave me loads of stuff to talk about when sharing with Argentine friends, plus it got me hooked on some awesome Spanish-speaking musicians.
+It was a great way of making the journey go faster, it gave me loads of stuff to talk about with my Argentine friends, plus it got me hooked on some awesome Spanish-speaking musicians.
 In particular, Andrés Calamaro, Vicentico, Joaquín Sabina, Anita Tijoux, Calle 13 and Gustavo Cordera.

-5. Travel to Spanish-speaking countries.
+5. Travel to Spanish-speaking countries

 Travel, travel and keep on traveling.
 I spent around seven years traveling to Spanish-speaking countries before I made the move to Venezuela and it gave me lots of confidence.
 I got better at sharing with locals and recognizing through context what they were trying to say to me.
 It was always a real buzz and kept me wanting to improve my language skills.

 Before moving to Venezuela, I’d already visited Honduras, El Salvador, Guatemala, Belize and Spain.
 Since living in Latin America, I’ve made time to travel to Colombia, Peru, Chile, Argentina, Uruguay, Bolivia and Mexico.

-6. Spend time in Spanish-speaking environments.
+6. Spend time in Spanish-speaking environments

 If you can’t travel abroad, travel to places in your home town where Spanish-speaking people hang out.
-Before leaving London, I used to go to a lot of salsa clubs and I remember having a really great time.
+Before leaving London, I used to go to a lot of salsa clubs, and I remember having a really great time.

 I’d also eat in Spanish restaurants, drink in Spanish cocktail bars and I even joined a Spanish conversation group at one point.
-It was a group organized by native Spanish speakers as a way of bridging the cultural gap between Londoners and foreigners a long way from home.
+It was a group organized by native Spanish speakers as a way of bridging the cultural gap between Londoners and foreigners who were living a long way from home.

-7. Volunteer for a long-term project in a Spanish-speaking country.
+7. Volunteer for a long-term project in a Spanish-speaking country

 When I first visited Argentina I volunteered for The South American Explorers, an NGO dedicated to raising money for local charities and projects.
 I volunteered for about eight months and particularly enjoyed working to support Fundación Ph15, a volunteer photography organization for children in Villa 15 of Buenos Aires.

-8. Keep a Spanish blog.
+8. Keep a Spanish blog